crizzy9/.dotfiles/README.md

-g' " - go back to last exited current buffer g' [ - start of last yank or text edit g' . - last change in current buffer
+g' " - go back to last exited current buffer g' [ - start of last yank or text edit g' . - last change in current buffer g' ' - go back to where you jumped from
-- Set a mark
+- Set a new mark
-- go back to mark

 # which-key keybindings - check general keybindings
 Ctrl + w - Opens menu for other keybindings